thegail/swift-db/README.md

 ### Atomicity

-Transactions are atomic.
+Transactions must be atomic.
 A transaction either succeeds in its entirety, or fails without _any_ side-effects.
 If the transaction is cancelled for any reason (including hardware failures, etc.), the database is left as if the transaction had never occurred.